Does Public Accountability Actually Work? The Surprising Truth

 | Success rate | Lower than keeping goals private | Up to 95% with regular appointments |

 It comes down to one word: ongoing.
 A single announcement creates a false sense of completion.
 Ongoing reporting creates real pressure to make progress.
-You can't fake it when someone is checking in next Tuesday asking what you actually did this week.
+You cannot fake it when someone is checking in next Tuesday asking what you actually did this week.

-Why Scheduled Check-Ins Change Everything
+Why Do Scheduled Check-Ins Change Everything?

 Second, reporting forces honesty.
-Telling a friend "I'm going to get in shape" is easy.
-Telling that same friend "I said I'd work out four times this week and I only went once" requires confronting reality.
+Telling a friend "I am going to get in shape" is easy.
+Telling that same friend "I said I would work out four times this week and I only went once" requires confronting reality.
 Most people will do the work rather than face that conversation repeatedly.

 Third, momentum compounds.
 Each positive check-in builds a streak.
 Each streak builds identity.
 But unlike the Gollwitzer effect, this identity is earned through documented action, not borrowed from a public announcement.
 You become "someone who follows through" because you actually followed through, week after week.